apache/hbase/dev-support/design-docs/HBASE-23347-pluggable-authentication.md

 3. `TOKEN`

-`SIMPLE` authentication is effectively no authentication; HBase assumes the user is who they claim to be. `KERBEROS` uses authenticates clients via the KerberosV5 protocol using the GSSAPI mechanism of the Java Simple Authentication and Security Layer (SASL) protocol. `TOKEN` is a username-password based authentication protocol which uses short-lived passwords that can only be obtained via a `KERBEROS` authenticated
+`SIMPLE` authentication is effectively no authentication; HBase assumes the user is who they claim to be. `KERBEROS` authenticates clients via the KerberosV5 protocol using the GSSAPI mechanism of the Java Simple Authentication and Security Layer (SASL) protocol. `TOKEN` is a username-password based authentication protocol which uses short-lived passwords that can only be obtained via a `KERBEROS` authenticated